 We love how this part of Amsterdam, Amsterdam Oud-West, now has many great spots for the LGBTQ+ community.
 Besides Pamela and Bar Bario, you can also find Kindred Kuts in this area.
 Saarein isn’t far away either, and the lovely vegan restaurant Veganaas is practically on the same street!

-Go to Bar Bario for drinks in an inclusive environment, and check their gallery too!
+Go to Bar Bario for drinks in an inclusive environment, and check out their gallery too!

 In the heart of Amsterdam, this is the place to go for a mixed drink!
 The bar offers a friendly, no-nonsense environment where you can relax.